tylerburnham42/FlightManager/readme.md

-In a new terminal navagate to the top level directory of the repository.
+In a new terminal navigate to the top level directory of the repository.
-Next create the enviroment from the enviroment.yml file by running the following command:
+Next create the environment from the environment.yml file by running the following command:

 ```bash
 cd DjangoFlight
 conda env create -f environment.yml
 ```
-Next activate the conda enviroment to verify the enviroment was created correctly.
+Next activate the conda environment to verify the environment was created correctly.
 ```bash
 conda activate flight-app
 ```